visit-dav/visit/src/doc/Intro/Understanding_how_VisIt_works.rst

 The viewer supports up to 16 visualization windows.
 Each window is independent of the others.
-VisIt_ uses an active window concept; all changes made in **Main Window** or one of its popup windows apply to the currently active visualization window.
-The **Main Window** and visualization window are shown in :numref:`Figure %s <Intro-VisItGUI>`.
+VisIt_ uses an active window concept; all changes made in **Main** window or one of its popup windows apply to the currently active visualization window.
+The **Main** window and visualization window are shown in :numref:`Figure %s <Intro-VisItGUI>`.

 .. _Intro-VisItGUI: